godlynebula/Game3Start/README.md

 # Game3Start
-An Unreal Project that includes lessons from Game Design 2, as a starting point for Game Design 3.
+An Unreal 5.4.2 project that includes lessons from Game Design 2, as a starting point for Game Design 3.